Devilish-Bob/devlish-bob.github.io/content/about/quotes.md

 "I'd like to say that I knew this would happen, that it's all part of the plan for world domination."\
 \- Linus Torvalds

-"The infinite possibilities each day holds should stagger the mind.
-The sheer number of experiences I could have is uncountable, breathtaking, and I'm sitting here refreshing my inbox.
-We live trapped in loops, reliving a few days over and over, and we envision only a handful of paths laid out before us.
-We see the same things every day, we respond the same way, we think the same thoughts, each day a slight variation on the last, every moment smoothly following the gentle curves of societal norms.
-We act like if we just get through today, tomorrow our dreams will come back to us.
-And no, I don't have all the answers.
-I don't know how to jolt myself into seeing what each moment could become.
-But I do know one thing: the solution doesn't involve watering down my every little idea and creative impulse for the sake of some day easing my fit into a mold.
-It doesn't involve tempering my life to better fit someone's expectations.
-It doesn't involve constantly holding back for fear of shaking things up.
-This is very important, so I want to say it as clearly as I can: FUCK.
-THAT.
-SHIT."\
-\- Randall Munroe

 "There's *real* poetry in the *real* world.
 Science is the poetry of reality."\
 \- Richard Dawkins